 Think about the food.
 When I asked my son what he wanted for food, I knew the answer would be one of two things – pizza or burgers.
 Without prompting from me, he chose pizza.
 That was fine by me, although my husband was a bit disappointed since he wanted a chance to fire up his grill.
 I appeased him by asking if he could cook some chicken breasts and a few burgers for those who didn’t want pizza.
 I arranged for a large pizza delivery.
 When it was time for the food and the guy walked into the back yard with a stack of pizzas, you should have seen those kids – they were all over that food.
 I had Frisbees and croquet set up in the back yard for after the meal.

 Party games.
 When I told my son I could line up some games for the party, he just wrinkled his nose and said “Mom, we just want to play in the water.”
-He reminded me of my tendency to over plan, so I kept the games as a backup plan.
+He reminded me of my tendency to over plan.
+He was adamant he wanted an inflatable water slide and, since this was a pool party, I thought that would be quite fitting.
+If you find an affordable bouncy castle hire company, most hire out inflatable water slides too.
+They really are endless fun for the kids, and for the youthful adults!
+Nevertheless, I kept some games as a backup plan.
 I read up on games like “Treasure Hunt” where you line the kids up facing away in the pool and throw a bunch of coins in the water for them to retrieve.
 Of course the old standby is “Marco Polo” where one child closes his eyes and yells “Marco” and the others have to respond “Polo” as they try not to get caught.
 I was prepared if the kids needed something to do but they spent most of their time making up games that I didn’t understand and seemed to have a lot of fun with that so I just stayed out of their way.